IBM Software Audit: How to Prepare a Defense and Handle it Like a Pro

 If you are found to have IBM’s software that has been deployed for 90 days and it doesn’t have ILMT on the same virtual server, then it is no longer eligible for Sub-Capacity licensing.
 If it is not licensed at Full-Capacity either, then it can be subject to heavy penalties.
 This is where many IBM customers find compliance issues during a software audit.

-An example of this would look like:
+Here is what an example of what this would look like:

 The Road to IBM Audits are Paved with Good Intentions